sdfarshid/backendcodechallenge/README.md

 ### Once Complete
 1. Create a SETUP.md in the base directory with setup instructions.
-2. Send us a pull request, we will review your code and get back to you
+2. Please let us know that you have completed the challege and grant access to the repo to jobs@circunomics.com

 ## Key Points We Are Looking For
 * Demonstration of core MVC patterns